anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In the response header, the Content-Type field MUST be set to the media type of the incoming PVR artifact.
 For the default format used in this specification, this is `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.

-If the domain registrar is unable to return the Voucher, it MUST respond with an HTTP server error status code to the Registrar-Agent.
+If the domain registrar is unable to return the Voucher, it responds with an HTTP server error status code to the Registrar-Agent.
-The following server error status codes SHOULD be used:
+The following server error status codes can be used:

 * 500 Internal Server Error: if both Registrar-Agent request and MASA response are valid, but the registrar still failed to return the Voucher, e.g., due to missing configuration or a program failure.
 * 502 Bad Gateway: if the registrar received an invalid response from the MASA.